Phuire-Research/Stratimux/README.md

 ### uX.principle.ts
 Your concept's "main" function.
 This will be called after the axium initializes.
+*Can decompose the entry Muxified Deck Interface into the follow options*
 * observer - Using observer.next(someAction) will directly emit that action into the axium's action stream.
-* _concepts - Is the initial load of concepts when your principle is initialized
+* concepts_ - Is the initial load of concepts when your principle is initialized
-* concepts$- Is the MuxifiedSubject that controls the halting quality of Stratimux and informs principles, methods, and any general subscriber of state changes.
+* subscribe - Allows for subscription to any changes to concepts.
+* plan - Direct access to the internal planning system of Stratimux.
+Provides an access to a Muxified Deck Interface.
-* semaphore - This identifies the placement of your concept in the axium's conceptual set.
+* conceptSemaphore - This identifies the placement of your concept in the axium's conceptual set.
 This is used to determine if your concept is loaded and access state via the selectMuxifiedState function.
+* deck - d_, e_, c_, k_ - See deck interface section for details.

 ```typescript
 import { Subscriber } from 'rxjs';